MNJUYDV/HealthPay-API-Aggregator/README.md

 **Data Coalescing**: Aggregates data from different APIs to provide accurate information to the user.

-**Error Handling**: Handles common error cases, such as API failures or downtime, gracefully.
+**Error Handling**: Handles common error cases, such as API failures or downtime with retries, gracefully.

 **Flexibility**: Easily extendable to add additional APIs or modify existing ones.